ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 value (e.g. -1) can be used to indicate the default.
 Only full coverage is guaranteed, any other requests are advisory.

-### Immediate Acknowledgement {#send-ackimmed}

-This boolean property specifies, if true, that an application wants this Message to be acknowledged immediately by the receiver.
-In case of reliable transmission, this informs the transport protocol on the sender side faster that it can remove the Message from its buffer; therefore this property can be useful for latency-critical applications that maintain tight control over the send buffer (see {{sending}}).

-### Instantaneous Capacity Profile
+### Transmission Profile {#send-profile}

 This enumerated property specifies the application's preferred tradeoffs for sending this Message; it is a per-Message override of the Capacity Profile protocol and path selection property (see {{prop-cap-profile}}).

-The following values are valid for Instantaneous Capacity Profile:
+The following values are valid for Transmission Profile:

   Default:
   :  No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when sending this message.

-  Interactive/Low Latency:
+  Low Latency:
   : Response time (latency) should be optimized at the expense of bandwidth efficiency and delay variation when sending this message.
-  This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm), to signal a preference for lower-latency, higher-loss treatment, and so on.
+This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm); to prefer immediate acknowledgment from the peer endpoint when supported by the underlying transport; to signal a preference for lower-latency, higher-loss treatment; and so on.

   Constant Rate:
-  : Delay and delay variation should be optimized at the expense of bandwidth efficiency.
+  : Delay and delay variation should be minimized at the expense of bandwidth efficiency.

   Scavenger/Bulk: